DanChristy/practical-astronomy/README.md

 Type | Description
 -----|------------
-Calculate | Approximate position of Moon
+Calculate | Approximate and precise position of Moon